benubah/r-community-explorer/README.md

 This project uses the `meetupr` package basically to query the Meetup API.
 It renders the dashboards using Genetelella Admin Bootstrap Dashboard template.

+It is completely data-driven and is updated daily by the use of Travis' Cron jobs.

 ## R-Ladies Dashboard